(Note, second part of a Camera Safety series, first part, 'Camera Crazy', is here)

-An experienced camera flyer or instructor who is up to date with the current equipment and knowledge should conduct camera briefs.
-This is the responsibility of you as the flyer to sort out someone appropriate to give you a brief.
+It is the responsibility of the flyer to sort out someone appropriate to give him/her a brief.
 Also, the responsibility of the experienced cameraflyers to have him or her selves known.
 Experienced skydivers in this discipline should be actively promoting camera safety, updating regularly at their drop zones.

 A camera brief should cover at the bare minimum the following, but should be tailored to the individual jumper's experience, attitude and knowledge.